 - Once the top is clear it turns a dark, golden brown and starts to smell slightly nutty, remove immediately. (as for time frame – it all depends on your temp, but it should take about 7-10 minutes).

-- Pour through cheesecloth and a fine, mesh sieve into a glass container.
+- Pour through cheesecloth and a fine, mesh sieve into a glass container (careful it will be very hot).

-- Store in airtight container on counter for up to a month or in the fridge for several months.
+- Storage: store in an airtight container on the counter for up to a month or in the fridge for several months.